fsharp/fslang-design/FSharp-5.0/FS-1063-support-letbang-andbang-for-applicative-functors.md

  }
 ```

-TBD: there are other syntactc forms that are valid, these need to be listed
+TBD: there are other syntactic forms that are valid, these need to be listed

 # Drawbacks
 [drawbacks]: #drawbacks